Trikkitt/trikkitt.github.io/_posts/2024-05-30-PolyGenInstructions.markdown

 ## Timings
 The game will start on Thursday 20th May at 20:00 and run until Sunday 2nd May at 20:00

-## PolyCoin Home Base
+## PolyGen Home Base
-At PolyCoin Home Base located in a light blue gazebo near a DK by the north west live-in vehicles section.
+At PolyGen Home Base located in a light blue gazebo near a DK by the north west live-in vehicles section.
 Feel free to drop by and say hi.

 In addition there will be a scoreboard in the Cybar area of Null Sector where you can see a live map of PolyGen units.
 Note that units only appear on the map once they have been discovered.
 A unit that is uncaptured will not show on the map, so you'll need to go find them.